-Landscape Design Ideas and Styles
+Landscape Design Ideas, Styles, and Themes

 Although different landscapes in a neighborhood will look different from each other, there will be a similarity to them that is based either on the local climate and the elements prevalent in it, or the "look" created by the original developer and maintained or evolved over time by the neighborhood's residents.